Tizcommand/OpenGL-Realtime-RT/README.md

 ### Miscellaneous

 Press Ctrl+L to toogle rendering of lights as visible objects.
-Lights used for ray tracing scenes are shown as spheres, while lights used for rasterizing scenes are shown as squares.
+Lights used for raytracing scenes are shown as spheres, while lights used for rasterizing scenes are shown as squares.
-In the scene with lamp hanging from the ceiling, rendering of lights as visible objects is forced on.
+In the scene with the lamp hanging from the ceiling, rendering of lights as visible objects is forced on.

 Press Ctrl+G to toogle gamma correction.